Skip to content

 Zone Requirement Rationale

-Zone 1 (Personal) Microsoft default features enabled; preview features allowed for testing; periodic review of feature catalog (quarterly); risk awareness training for agent authors Personal productivity agents have lower regulatory exposure; allowing preview features supports innovation while periodic review ensures feature usage is monitored
+Zone 1 (Personal) Microsoft default features enabled; preview features allowed for testing; periodic review of feature catalog (quarterly); risk awareness training for agent authors Personal productivity agents have lower regulatory exposure; allowing preview features supports innovation while periodic review supports monitoring of feature usage

 Zone 2 (Team) Preview/experimental features disabled by default; generative AI features require documented approval; feature catalog maintained and updated monthly; change management for feature enablement Team collaboration environments process shared organizational data requiring explicit approval for AI capabilities; documented approval supports audit trail and risk management

-Zone 3 (Enterprise) Explicit allowlist of permitted features only; no preview/experimental features unless approved by Compliance Officer; generative actions restricted to approved list with prompt validation; no code interpreter or unapproved orchestration; formal change management for all feature changes; quarterly feature risk assessment Customer-facing and enterprise agents process sensitive financial data requiring formal approval per FINRA 3110, SOX 302/404, and OCC 2011-12; explicit allowlist ensures only validated features are available; compensating controls required if high-risk features must be enabled
+Zone 3 (Enterprise) Explicit allowlist of permitted features only; no preview/experimental features unless approved by Compliance Officer; generative actions restricted to approved list with prompt validation; no code interpreter or unapproved orchestration; formal change management for all feature changes; quarterly feature risk assessment Customer-facing and enterprise agents process sensitive financial data requiring formal approval per FINRA 3110, SR 11-7, SOX 302/404, and OCC 2011-12; explicit allowlist helps ensure only validated features are reachable; compensating controls required if high-risk features must be enabled

 Roles & Responsibilities